 Cutting edge psychological theory postulates that dialogue is the most powerful force which shapes our thoughts, beliefs and identity.
-Peer-to-Peer Learning’s dialogical approach effectively surface personal assumptions and, by doing, explore and challenge them.
+Peer-to-Peer Networking’s dialogical approach effectively surface personal assumptions and, by doing, explore and challenge them.

 Team learning is a skill aimed to enhance group problem solving and learning.
 Team learning is characterized by two aspects:

 1. Effective teamwork leads to results which individuals could not have achieved on his/her own and

 2. The team members have to be willing to shift his/her mental models and be open to learn from their colleagues.
 Individuals within a team learn more and faster than they would have without the team.